Best web scraping tools for 2026

 - Largest residential proxy network in the world.

-- Robust support and SLAs.
+- Solid support and SLAs.

 - Cons:

-- Enterprise pricing (expensive).
+- Enterprise pricing.

-- Complex dashboard can be overwhelming.
+- Dashboard can be overwhelming.

 3. Firecrawl